LaurisNeimanis/laravel-notes-demo/README.md

 ## Extend & Customize

-- Add full CRUD for notes with Livewire
+- Add search and filtering for notes
-- Include database persistence
+- Implement pagination and sorting
-- Add search and filtering functionality
+- Add dark mode toggle with Alpine.js
-- Implement dark mode toggle with Alpine.js
+- Enhance form validation and error messages

 ---